-Most women in leadership roles face a very common dilemma: If they’re strong, assertive leaders, they’re viewed as domineering and abrasive, encountering resistance as a result; if they aren’t assertive enough, they’re viewed as weak and a pushover, making it hard to get support within the organization.
-In this course, you will examine that very common “double bind” and identify strategies to deal with it.
+Most women in a leadership role face a very common dilemma: If she's a strong, assertive leader, she's viewed as domineering and abrasive, encountering resistance as a result.
+If she isn't assertive enough, she's viewed as weak and a pushover, making it hard to get support within the organization.
+In this course, you will examine that very common double standard and identify strategies to deal with it.